 CoST Ethiopia: How it all began

-A report has been published that assess the requirements for mainstreaming proactive information disclosure by procuring entities in Ethiopia.
+A report has been published that assess the requirements for mainstreaming proactive information publication by procuring entities in Ethiopia.
 This includes collating project and contract information from 9 construction projects.

-Then, an independent consultant was deployed to further scrutinize a number of additional project items using the revised CoST disclosure standards.
+Then, an independent consultant was deployed to further scrutinize a number of additional project items using the revised CoST data publication standards.

-In addition to its work on coordinating the independent scrutiny of public procurement, CoST Ethiopia has prepared and implemented two 5-Year Strategic Plans.
-Furthermore, it has trained a number of project engineers (PEs) on the basics of CoST and how to disclose information on the PPA website.
+In addition to its work on coordinating the independent scrutiny of public procurement, CoST Ethiopia has prepared and implemented two 5 – Year Strategic Plans.
+Furthermore, it has trained a number of Procuring Entities (PEs) on the basics of CoST and how to publish information formerly on the PPA website.

 Infrastructure Transparency Initiative Ethiopia (CoST Ethiopia)